tronprotocol-scala/scala-tron/CONTRIBUTING.md

 </h1>

 # Contributing
-java-tron is an open source project.
+scala-tron is an open source project.

 It is the work of contributors.
 We appreciate your help!